Risk assessment advice for educational visits

 NST's Risk Assessments guide

 Our risk assessment guide was written in response to the large number of group leaders that seek help with completing their own risk assessments for their NST school tour.
 The guide aims to help you understand more about your obligations and how you can more effectively manage group safety on your next educational visit and provide you with risk assessments for your trip.

 - Geography-specific risk assessments

 Further advice, permissions & training

-Whilst we hope our free guide illustrates some common basic principles and how they can be effectively used to benefit your own study tour Group Management Plans, we advise that you should always recognise the importance of referring to your employer’s guidelines.
+Our guide illustrates some common basic principles and how they can be effectively used to benefit your own study tour Group Management Plans, we advise that you should always recognise the importance of referring to your employer’s guidelines.

 The Outdoor Education Advisors Panel (OEAP) provide useful information and guidance regarding best practice and health and safety on educational trips - http://oeapng.info/